John Milton Bigelow

-John Milton Bigelow (June 23, 1804 – July 18, 1878) was an American physician and botanist.
+John Milton Bigelow (June 23, 1804 – July 18, 1878) was an American medical doctor and botanist.
 He had a successful medical practice, and also, a keen interest in botany - especially native plants with medical applications.
 He participated as a botanist and surgeon on two important expeditions through the American Southwest—the Mexican Boundary Survey and the 35th Parallel Expedition for the Pacific Railroad Surveys.
 He also amassed a significant collection of California plants that yielded many new species.
 He communicated his botanical results with the three top American botanists of the day, John Torrey, Asa Gray, and George Engelmann.
 Many of his botanical discoveries were named after or by him.
 He contributed to the botanical and medical literature of his day.

 Early life

 He was a 7th generation descendant of English immigrant John Biglo, who settled in Watertown, Massachusetts ca. 1632.
 Soon after his birth in Peru, Vermont, his family moved to central Ohio, where he was schooled.
 He took up teaching to gain the funds to attend the Medical College of Ohio in Cincinnati, from which he graduated with an MD degree in 1832.
 At the college he also became interested in botany, possibly under the special influence of one of the lecturers.
 John Riddell has been suggested, but that is not certain.
 Soon after graduation he married Maria L. Meiers of Lancaster, Ohio.
 He and his wife settled in Lancaster where he took up medical practice, and soon began county-wide botanical studies.